venkatesh-reddy679/kubernetes-3tier-project/README.md

 # step 1: deploying EKS cluster on AWS using Terraform and Jenkins pipeline

-1. By following modular approach, derived terraform configuration files to
+By following modular approach, derived terraform configuration files to

-    -> use AWS S3 backend to store the resource state information -> create a vpc with three public and three private subnets in three availability zones an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets, and a jump server with ssh-key based authentication disabled. please refer to the folder **Jenkins-Server-TF/AWS_EKS**
+    -> use AWS S3 backend to store the resource state information. created an s3 bucket and dynamodb table for state locking and passed the information in the file **Jenkins-Server-TF/AWS_EKS/dev/backend-config.tfvars**

+   -> create a vpc with three public and three private subnets in three availability zones

+   -> an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets

+   -> a jump server with ssh-key based authentication disabled. connect to the jump server using sessions manager.
+Installing the required tools like aws cli, eksctl, helm, and kubectlpasing the start-up script to the jump server using file **Jenkins-Server-TF/AWS_EKS/module/ec2/user-data.sh**